Pricing | 7 min read

 When does a small business need to spend more than a basic website package?

-Spend more when the site needs lead forms, content control, blog capability, stronger service pages, proof placement, or follow-up support.
-Those needs usually fit Core, Growth, or Authority better than a simple static site.
+Spend more when the site needs stronger service pages, proof placement, a better contact path, brand cleanup, lead capture, booking, more pages, or follow-up support.
+Those needs usually fit Standard Business Website or Managed Growth Website better than a simple starter site.

 Should I choose the cheapest website option first?